Atulin/Designer/README.md

 /UE4 Root/Engine/Plugins/
 ```

-​Pasting the Designer folder inside the Project plugins directory will expose this plugin only to the specified project.
+Pasting the Designer folder inside the Project plugins directory will expose this plugin only to the specified project.

 ```
 Project Plugin